- Download our Moving to Spain Guide (PDF)

 Unconscious bias training in Spain

-Unconscious bias is an implicit set of often stereotyped ideas an individual carries about groups of people different to themselves.
+Unconscious bias training in Spain involves addressing an implicit set of often stereotyped ideas that an individual carries about groups of people who are different from themselves.
 These ideas are not purposefully adopted but rather develop subtly over time, and people tend to hold unconscious biases about groups they never or rarely come into contact with.
-As a result, they're often inaccurate and based on assumptions.
-Spain is no exception, and employers are likely to employ its own nationals, or nationals of other EU countries, before hiring other foreigners, even if they are otherwise qualified for the job.
+As a result, they’re often inaccurate and based on assumptions.

 Unconscious bias can profoundly affect both personal and work conditions.
-In the workplace, unchecked bias undermines vital aspects of the company, with negative effects on employee performance, retention, and recruitment.
+In the workplace, unchecked bias undermines key aspects of the company culture, negatively affecting employee performance, retention, and recruitment.
 In a bid to create a better work environment, many companies are beginning to establish unconscious bias training.
 There are also a number of online resources that can be used to improve self-awareness regarding bias.

 Diversification in the workplace in Spain